 Funding is a key concern for most third sector organisations – and understandably so.
-The funding landscape in Scotland can be a bit of a ‘moveable feast’, however many websites allow you to search for specific grants to suit your needs and to sign up for bulletins about new funds as and when they arise.
+The funding landscape in Scotland can be a bit of a moveable feast, however many websites allow you to search for specific grants to suit your needs, and to sign up for bulletins about new opportunities as and when they arise.
 On this page we will tell you about a few different sources of funding that you might want to consider.

 Communities Mental Health and Wellbeing Fund

-The Fund is being used to promote community mental health and wellbeing in Midlothian through activity led by local third sector organisations, voluntary groups, and social enterprises.
-An update on all recipients will be published on our website this summer, along with information about how projects are getting on with the work that’s been funded.
-More to follow on this soon.
+The Fund is being used to promote mental health and wellbeing in Midlothian through community based activity that is led by local third sector organisations, voluntary groups, and social enterprises.

 Probably the best known funding page is that of SCVO, which includes FAQ’s, a search engine and information about COVID-19 funding.
 You can view the page here.